WRITTEN BY Bill McCarthy and Maxine Viertmann

 Although the plaintiff’s injuries were clearly suffered by the fall from the sling, the plaintiff failed to prove that they were causally connected to any breach of the owner’s duty to exercise due care.
 The court’s verdict thus swung in favour of the studio owner.

-If you have any questions regarding personal injury or liability, please contact the Litigation Team at BAL Lawyers.
+If you have any questions regarding personal injury or liability, please contact the Litigation & Dispute Resolution team at BAL Lawyers.